Aliases for WRNIP1 Gene

 GeneCards Summary for WRNIP1 Gene

 WRNIP1 (Werner Helicase Interacting Protein 1) is a Protein Coding gene.
-Diseases associated with WRNIP1 include posterior myocardial infarction and brain compression.
+Diseases associated with WRNIP1 include brain compression and posterior myocardial infarction.
 GO annotations related to this gene include identical protein binding and four-way junction helicase activity.

 UniProtKB/Swiss-Prot for WRNIP1 Gene

 Functions as a modulator for initiation or reinitiation events during DNA polymerase delta-mediated DNA synthesis.
 Has an intrinsic ATPase activity that functions as a sensor of DNA damage or of arrested replication forks and regulates the extent of DNA synthesis.